benspector-mls/pong/README.md

 If you have not created the `doCollide` function, then below is a rough explanation on how to do so.

 ><details> <summary> Click for Explanation </summary>
 >Any object passed to our `doCollide` function should store the data for an HTML element.
-Therefore, they must have an `$element` storing the jQuery object for the HTML element as well as `x` and `y` properties that store where the `$element` is.
+Therefore, they must have an `element` property storing the HTML element object (or its id) for the HTML element as well as `x` and `y` properties that store where the `element` is.
 >
 >If you haven't set up your object data to represent the ball and the paddles, go back and do so before continuing
 >